Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 Integrations

-Zendesk's marketplace has 1,500+ apps -- nearly four times Intercom's.
+Zendesk's marketplace has 1,500+ apps — nearly four times Intercom's.
 Beyond the standard CRM and collaboration tools, Zendesk has integrations with niche industry tools (healthcare EMR systems, e-commerce platforms, field service management) that reflect its broader enterprise customer base.
-The API is comprehensive, though some developers find it more complex to work with than Intercom's.

 Winner: Zendesk on breadth.
 Intercom on developer experience.
 For most companies, both have the integrations that matter.